eoguzinci/traffic_sign_classification/Traffic_Sign_Classifier.md

 - `'sizes'` is a list containing tuples, (width, height) representing the the original width and height the image.
 - `'coords'` is a list containing tuples, (x1, y1, x2, y2) representing coordinates of a bounding box around the sign in the image. **THESE COORDINATES ASSUME THE ORIGINAL IMAGE.
 THE PICKLED DATA CONTAINS RESIZED VERSIONS (32 by 32) OF THESE IMAGES**

-Complete the basic data summary below.
-Use python, numpy and/or pandas methods to calculate the data summary rather than hard coding the results.
+The basic data summary is completed below.
+You can use python, numpy and/or pandas methods to calculate the data summary rather than hard coding the results.
 For example, the [pandas shape method](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.shape.html) might be useful for calculating some of the summary results.
+I have used the based np.shape function to see the dimensions of the arrays.

 ### Provide a Basic Summary of the Data Set Using Python, Numpy and/or Pandas